semiprime/pygenda/docs/Development.md

 Building clipboard library
 --------------------------
-This is a small C library required for cutting/copying entries.
+This is a small C library to improve cutting/copying behaviour.
+Specifically it allows Pygenda entries to be copied+pasted as text into applications that expect text, and as calendar entries into applications that expect clendar entries.
 Built automatically with `./setup.py install`.
 Tested on Gemian, postmarketOS and Slackware, and probably works on other Linux distributions.
 It might need tweaking for Windows/MacOS/BSD/other.

 To build by hand and copy to the correct location in the source tree:

     cd csrc
     cmake .